kovidgoyal/calibre/manual/faq.rst

    If the workaround is not working for you make sure you Kindle firmware is at least version 5.12.5, released in April 2020.

-Covers for books sent to my Kindle ColorSoft dont show up in the book list?
+Covers for books sent to my Kindle ColorSoft do not show up in the book list?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Amazon deliberately broke this functionality in their ColorSoft in order to